moehach/blog/_posts/2022-11-01-in-praise-half-baked-ideas.md

 What if I handed the company a half-baked idea?

 In the beginning, presenting unpolished work frightened me, yet with experience, I learnt it was a tool to protect me.
 I could work on the brief but choose not to polish it and keep it conceptual.
-I could align the work with my core principles and hand off a framework of how I would approach the project, but not hand off anything that a prospective employer can steal as-is.
-This method allows me to display how I think and solve problems.
-Most importantly, it saves me time, effort, and the pain of seeing another company run off with my work.
-If the employer understands UX, they'd appreciate the ideas and approaches you presented far more than the end product.
+I could align the work with my core principles and hand off a framework of how I would approach the project, but not hand off anything that anyone can steal as-is.

-That said, work tests result in little more than polished turds that exist out of context and do not represent UX at any level.
-As I like to say - you can polish a turd, but at the end of the day, you'll still have a turd.

-Half-baked ideas can save you the pain of seeing a company steal your work.
-It can save you time and effort working on non-contextual assignments.
-Most importantly, as a UX specialist, it filters out companies with no interest in improving their UX maturity.

 ## Avoid Baking